 \item \textbf{State.\ } We define our state as a collection of relevant information about the BS-UE connection.
-In this setting, we consider the transmit power and beamforming vector, represented by the index of the codebook, which are affected by the actions taken.
+In this setting, we consider the transmit power and beamforming vector, represented by the index of the codebook, which is affected by the actions taken.
 For the setting under consideration, we consider continuous state space.
-We also include the geographical coordinates of the users as observable part of the state.
-While the actions taken by the RL agent do not affect the coordinates of the user, these coordinates are necessary in generating the channel realisation. \item \textbf{Action.\ } We define our action as the change of the relevant parameters \textit{i.e,} transmit power and beam forming vector.
-For the experiments performed, we restrict ourselves to a discrete action space. \footnote{Note that our network environment is applicable to both continuous action and discrete action, but for a direct performance comparison with existing baseline algorithms, we focus on the discrete action space.} Each action taken will result in either increase or decrease of transmit power, in multiples of pre-defined discrete steps.
-Similarly, the action will also result in increase or decrease of the index for the beamforming vector.
-For example, consider a simple two user case \textit{i.e,} $N_{\text{UE}} = 2$.
+We also include the geographical coordinates of the users as an observable part of the state.
+While the actions taken by the RL agent do not affect the coordinates of the user, these coordinates are necessary for generating the channel realization. \item \textbf{Action.\ } We define our action as the change of the relevant parameters \textit{i.e.,} transmit power and beamforming a vector.
+For the experiments performed, we restrict ourselves to a discrete action space. \footnote{Note that our network environment is applicable to both continuous action and discrete action, but for a direct performance comparison with existing baseline algorithms, we focus on the discrete action space.} Each action taken will result in either an increase or decrease of transmit power, in multiples of pre-defined discrete steps.
+Similarly, the action will also result in an increase or decrease of the index for the beamforming vector.
+For example, consider a simple two-user case \textit{i.e,} $N_{\text{UE}} = 2$.
 For each user, both the increase and decrease of the transmit power and the increase and decrease of the codebook index should be determined.
-That is, a discrete action space of $2^2 \times 2^2 = 16$ dimension is required, which makes the problem computationally infeasible in real time.
+That is, a discrete action space of $2^2 \times 2^2 = 16$ dimension is required, which makes the problem computationally infeasible in real-time.
 When determining the communication method of users, the communication status of other users must be carefully considered and the status of users must be controlled at the same time so that multiple BSs can cooperate, which makes the exhaustive search even more prohibitive.